 2. Talk To Friends And Family

 The deceased’s loved ones may know about existing life insurance policies.
-If they know where the deceased stored personal documents, insurance companies they worked with, or likely beneficiaries, you can use these specifics to track the policy details.
+If they know where the deceased stored personal documents, which insurance companies they worked with, or likely beneficiaries, you can use these specifics to track the policy details.

 3. Contact Professional Advisors